david-abell/wet-eireann/README.md

 - Attempts to add a scrollbar tied to chart pan percentage failed.
 Successfully added slider control to pan chart at base zoom levels but as chart-plugin-zoom does not expose pan level, there was no way to tie current pan position back to the slider when panning directly from the chart via touch or drag actions.
 [See the enhancement request: How to get the pan distance/level #627](https://github.com/chartjs/chartjs-plugin-zoom/issues/627).
 - Png sprite sheets didn't scale nicely.
 After some attempts at svg sprite sheets with symbols not rendering, found SVGR CLI to batch transform invidividual icons into React components.
 - Ran into ID collision caused by the icon set I built off of using linear gradients.
 Accordians would hide parts of svgs in later components when collapsed...Changed all linear gradients to flat solved the render issues.
+- Having at least some form of global state management using React Query really helped to reduce prop drilling on a few widely used state variables.

 CLI script: